-9. MARRIOTT AND WHITBREAD JOINT VENTURE
+9 MARRIOTT AND WHITBREAD JOINT VENTURE

 During the 2005 second quarter we established a 50/50 joint venture with Whitbread PLC ("Whitbread") to acquire Whitbread's portfolio of 46 franchised Marriott and Renaissance hotels totaling over 8,000 rooms, and for us to take over management of the entire portfolio of hotels upon the transfer of the hotels to the new joint venture.
 Whitbread sold its interest in the 46 hotels to the joint venture for approximately £995 million.
 Whitbread received approximately £710 million in cash (including £620 million from senior debt proceeds) and 50 percent of the preferred and ordinary shares of the joint venture and non-voting deferred consideration shares valued at £285 million.
 We contributed approximately £90 million (\$171 million) in the second quarter of 2005 for the remaining 50 percent of the preferred and ordinary shares of the joint venture.
 The joint venture is currently discussing the sale of the hotels with a potential purchaser.
-As the joint venture sells the hotels, our interest in the joint venture will be redeemed.
-The joint venture expects to sell properties in early 2006 subject to long-term management agreements with us.
+As the joint venture expects to sell properties in early 2006 subject to long-term management agreements with us.

-10. NOTES RECEIVABLE
+10 NOTES RECEIVABLE

 (\$ in millions) 2005 2004

-Loans to timeshare owners \$ 344 \$ 315
+Loans to timeshare owners \$344 \$ 315

 Lodging senior loans 59 75

 Lodging mezzanine and other loans 274 867

 677 1,257

 Less current portion (48) (68)

-\$ 629 \$ 1,189
+\$629 \$1,189